2025 Cup of China: Men's singles

-Shun Sato of Japan won the men's event; his free skate was "faultless" and included a quadruple Lutz and two quadruple toe loops.
-"There was anxiety in heading into the Cup of China while not hitting my form, but the support from everyone helped me overcome," Sato said afterward.
-"I'm really feeling happy."
+Shun Sato of Japan won the men's event; his free skate was described as "faultless" and included a quadruple Lutz and two quadruple toe loops.
 Daniel Grassl of Italy finished in second place with a free skate performance that included a quadruple Lutz, a quadruple loop, a quadruple Salchow, and two triple Axels.
 Mikhail Shaidorov of Kazakhstan finished in third place.
 "I am satisfied with my skate, even though I was a bit nervous.
-There were some small mistakes, but I didn't really feel them myself," Shaidorov stated.
+There were some small mistakes, but I didn't really feel them myself," Shaidorov stated afterward.